wp-plugins/gravity-forms-pdf-extended/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.3.0 =
+* Feature - Overhauled the initialisation process so that the software better reviews the host for potential problems before initialisation.
+This should help debug issues and make users aware there could be a problem before they begin using the software.
+* Feature - Overhauled the settings page to make it easier to access features of the software
+* Feature - Added a Support tab to the settings page which allows users to securely (over HTTPS) submit a support ticket to the Gravity Form PDF Extended support desk
+* Feature - Changed select, multiselect and radio fields so that the default templates use the name rather than the value. $form_data now also includes the name and values for all these fields.
+* Feature - $form_data now includes all miscellaneous lead information in the $form_data['misc'] array.
+* Feature - $form_data now contains 24 and 12 hour time of entry submission.
+* Feature - Added localisation support
+* Compatibility - Added new multi-upload support which was added in Gravity Forms 1.8.
+* Bug - Added 'aid' parametre to the PDF url when multiple configuration nodes present on a single form
+* Bug - Fixed issue when Gravity Forms in No Conflict Mode
+* Bug - Font config.php's array keys now in lower case
+* Housekeeping - Moved all initialisation files to a folder called 'initialisation'.
+* Housekeeping - Renamed the configuration.php file in the plugin folder to configuration.php.example to alleviate confusion for developers who unwittingly modify the plugin configuration file instead of the file in their active theme's PDF_EXTENDED_TEMPLATE folder.
+* Housekeeping - Updated the plugin file system to a more MVC-style approach, with model and view folders.
+* Housekeeping - Removed ability to directly access default and example template files.
+* Housekeeping - Fixed PHP notices in default templates related to the default template-only configuration options
+* Housekeeping - Update core styles to match Wordpress 3.8/Gravity Forms 1.8.
+* Housekeeping - Updated header/footer examples to use @page in example.

 = 3.2.0 =
 * Feature - Can now view multiple PDFs assigned to a single form via the admin area.
 Note: You must provide a unique 'filename' parameter in configuration.php for multiple PDFs assigned to a single form.